imaginaryusername/specs_n_stuff/dsproof/dsproof.md

 ## Message Generation and Relaying

-The proof must be only generated when at least two different valid transactions spending at least one identical output, at least one of them being a protected transaction, are detected; it must not be forged otherwise.
+The proof must be only generated when:

+1. At least two different valid transactions spending at least one identical output, at least one of them being a protected transaction, are detected (generates type 1 or type 2 proof); or

+2. A P2SH-multisig input that requires m of n signatures from unique pubkeys has more than m signatures through any number of transactions spending the same outpoint (generates type 3 proof).

+it must not be forged otherwise.
 Note that two transactions are considered different if they contain different signatures, even if their transaction digests are exactly the same.
 In the case of multisignature, any pubkey signing a different transaction spending the same outpoint as a protected transaction is sufficient proof.

-When a node detects two transactions that spends the same outpoint, AND at least one of the transactions is a protected transaction, it should check to see if it has a double spend proof to that outpoint in inventory.
+When a node detects two transactions that spends the same outpoint, AND at least one of the transactions is a protected transaction, or a P2SH-multisig input containing more than necessary signatures (requires BIP62), it should check to see if it has a double spend proof to that outpoint in inventory.
 If not it should construct a `dsproof` message for the outpoint and announce to its peers via `inv` packets.

 When receiving an `inv` packet for a double spend proof a node should: